Cohomological Tensor Functors on Representations of the General Linear Supergroup: The Main theorem

 \textit{Tensor products.} The main theorem allows us to reduce some questions about tensor products of irreducible representations to lower rank.
 Since $DS$ is a tensor functor we have $DS(L(\lambda) \otimes L(\mu)) = DS(L(\lambda)) \otimes DS(L(\mu)) = \bigoplus_{i,j} (\Pi^{n_i} L(\lambda_i)) \otimes (\Pi^{n_j} L(\mu_j))$.
 If we inductively understood the tensor product in $T_{n-1}$, we would obtain estimates about the number of indecomposable summands and composition factors in this way.
 We use this method to calculate the tensor product of two maximal atypical representations of $Gl(2|2)$ in \cite{Heidersdorf-Weissauer-gl-2-2}, see also \cite{Heidersdorf-semisimple-quotient}.

 \textit{Negligible modules and branching laws.} The functor $DS$ does not preserve negligible modules as the example above shows.
 However when we restrict $DS$ to the full subcategory $\mathcal{RI}_n$ of modules which arise in iterated tensor products of irreducible representations, $DS$ induces a functor $DS: \mathcal{RI}_n/\mathcal{N} \to \mathcal{RI}_{n-1}/\mathcal{N}$.
 We show in \cite{Heidersdorf-Weissauer-tannaka} \cite{Heidersdorf-semisimple-quotient} that $\mathcal{RI}_n/\mathcal{N}$ is equivalent as a tensor category to the representation category of a proreductive group $H_n$.
-We furthermore dispose over an embedding $H_{n-1} \to H_n$, and $DS$ can be identified with the restriction functor with respect to this embedding.
+We also show that there is an embedding $H_{n-1} \to H_n$, and $DS$ can be identified with the restriction functor with respect to this embedding.
 In other words $DS$ gives us the branching laws for the restriction of the image of $L(\lambda)$ in $Rep(H_n)$ to the subgroup $H_{n-1}$.

-\textit{Modified superdimensions.} The main theorem can be used to reprove parts of the generalized Kac-Wakimoto conjecture on modified superdimensions \cite{Serganova-kw}.
+\textit{Superdimensions and modified superdimensions.} The main theorem can be used to reprove parts of the generalized Kac-Wakimoto conjecture on modified superdimensions \cite{Serganova-kw}.
 In fact we derive a closed formula for the modified superdimension.
 We sketch this and prove the analog of proposition \ref{Leray2}.